-Look for discount or low-commission or limited service agents in your area.
+Look for discount, low-commission or limited service agents in your area.
 These agents still take a commission but agree to a lower percentage.
 Some provide the same level of service as any other agent, while others will only handle key parts of the transaction.

-You could also try a for-sale-by-owner approach.
-Historically, FSBO only accounted for about 7% of home sales.
-But if you feel comfortable handling your home sale from start to finish, you could try this route.
+You could also try selling by owner if you feel comfortable handling your home sale from start to finish.

 Be aware that you’ll have to research your home’s potential value to set a listing price, arrange for photography, possibly still pay to have it listed on the MLS, and manage all showings yourself.
 It’s a full-time job on top of your other responsibilities.

 Partner with a top-performing agent when you need results